 How often will you visit?
 If you’re within easy driving distance of each other, you may decide to visit every other weekend.
 If you’re a plane ride away, you probably won’t be able to visit that frequently.
 You’ll have to balance your need to reconnect with the time and expense of travel.
-Also, think twice before making a surprise visit—if you catch your SO at a busy time, you both risk being disappointed.
+Also, think twice before making a surprise visit—if you catch your partner at a busy time, you both risk being disappointed.

 For the Long Haul

-The college experience will change you and your SO.
+The college experience will change you and your partner.
 Whether or not you’ll stay together is something you will need to decide during the good times and bad, but you’ll need to allow each other to grow as individuals.